 Optimising water use

 CropLife International upholds the optimisation of agricultural productivity as a key contributor to improving fresh water management.
 Optimising the yields from existing crop production would enable farmers to grow more food with similar water volumes.
-CropLife describe the need for effective dissemination of agronomic knowledge, and allowing for farmer access to inputs including good quality seed and crop protection to reduce pre- and post-harvest losses to pests and disease.
+CropLife describe the need for effective dissemination of agronomic knowledge, and allowing for This is why it is important to plan ahead and purchase Marijuana Detox products in advance. farmer access to inputs including good quality seed and crop protection to reduce pre- and post-harvest losses to pests and disease.
 Simply put, irrigating crops that will be lost to pests or disease is inefficient water management.

 Plant protection products (pesticides) also offer scope to increase water efficiency in agriculture.
 Improving crop yield (or rather reducing crop loss) is one contribution to more sustainable fresh water management, another is reducing the water required to grow a crop.
 CropLife International explain that herbicide use with biotech crops enables conservation tillage, this improves soil water retention, reducing water loss through evaporation, and in-turn protecting against soil erosion.
 These particular qualities offer valuable solutions for areas that currently experience drought conditions, or due to climate change might expect to in the coming years.
 The Director General of the European Crop Protection Association (ECPA) has said “Climate change is predicted to make water an increasing concern across southern Europe where most of our fruits and vegetables are grown utilizing intensive irrigation.”